CristianSabiuta/laShto/readme.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/Microchip.png" alt="MCHP" width="300"/></a>

-# AVR128DA48 RTC with OLED Click Code Example
+# AVR128DA48 I2C Send Receive Code Example

-This repository provides an Atmel Studio solution with a bare metal code example for an RTC implementation.
+This repository provides an Atmel Studio solution with a bare metal code example for a basic I2C communication.
-This example implements a desktop clock built using the AVR-DA's RTC and an OLED Click.
-The clock can be set to the correct time through the use of the on-board user button connected to PC7 (on-board SW0).
-Long pressing (at least 1 second) SW0 will switch between seconds, minutes and hours to be changed and short pressing SW0 will increase the value of the selected time unit.
+This example demonstrates the basic functionality of the TWI peripheral with a basic I2C communication.
+The device is connected to a digital potentiometer which communicates through an I2C interface.
+The device sends read commands to the I2C address of the potentiometer.
+Two read operations are required every iteration since the potentiometer has a 12 bit resolution.

 ## Related Documentation
 More details and code examples on the AVR128DA48 can be found at the following links: